2018 NFL Power Rankings: Post-NFL Draft- Updated: Tuesday, May 8th

 Second-to-last in the NFL in sacks (25) last season, the Colts are likely to target edge rusher Bradley Chubb in the 2018 NFL Draft.
 But even if they fall to him at No. 6, you can never have too many pass-rushers.
-With first-round draft pedigree (father Nick and brother Joey), Bosa was named Big Ten Defensive Lineman of the Year as a true sophomore as the former five-star recruit led the Buckeyes in tackles for loss (16), sacks (8.5) and QB pressures (nine).
+With first-round draft pedigree (father John and brother Joey), Bosa was named Big Ten Defensive Lineman of the Year as a true sophomore as the former five-star recruit led the Buckeyes in tackles for loss (16), sacks (8.5) and QB pressures (nine).

 2. Miami Dolphins (Draft History): Drew Lock, QB, Missouri

 The Dolphins have been linked to Baker Mayfield as much as any other team throughout the draft process.
 If the Dolphins don't move up, it's unlikely that Mayfield falls outside the top 10 (and to them at No. 11).
 If they are selecting this high in 2019, they could have their pick of quarterbacks.

 Possessing prototypical traits, Lock led college football with 43 touchdowns last season and may be the favorite to be the first signal-caller to hear his name called in 2019.
 NFL Network's Daniel Jeremiah wrote earlier this offseason that "Lock gets the most buzz ... (and) ... might have the highest ceiling" (of next year's crop of quarterbacks).
 "Everyone loves his size and arm strength."